alan-agius4/speedy-build-tools/README.md

 # NPM Scripts

-Instead of depending on external task runners, speedy build-tools can be configured to being executed from npm scripts.
+Instead of depending on external task runners, `speedy-build-tools` can be configured to being executed from npm scripts.

 ```json
 "scripts": {